 © Studio VEJA

 Since 2004, we have been applying fair trade principles on the ground.
 In other words, we work directly with producers and cut out the middleman.

 All of our cotton has been certified organic since VEJA was launched.
 Our new Peruvian partner is also certified.

-Every year, we check the chemical safety of our sneakers.
-In other words, we test them to make sure they don't contain any noxious, toxic or polluting elements.
+Every year, we check the chemical safety of our sneakers to ensure we have eliminated all hazardous chemicals from our production processes.
+In other words, we selected the most frequently used hazardous chemicals in the fashion industry and we test them on our sneakers to make sure they don't contain any of these noxious, toxic or polluting elements.

 Dmitri Mendeleiev's Periodic Table

 To do so, every season we choose 5 models from our collection to serve as a reference.
 One pair from each model is then selected at random during production.
 These test models are then taken apart, and each component is literally crushed into powder with a grinder.